 The beach itself is sheltered, reachable by a super secret very tiny parking lot off of Old Montauk Highway; or, the more scenic route, from the Lighthouse & Museum parking lots via beautiful boulder path around the lighthouse itself.
 The path is quite flat and easy to walk in any shoes.
 We’ve seen some ladies out there in heels!
 But when the tide comes in, those waves crest pretty high and the rocks may be wet, so bring your sneaks!

 The shoreline here is quite rocky, so it’s never crowded with blankets.
 There’s no boardwalk, no surf shop or fried food stands.
 It isn’t ideal for all day lounging and noise-making.
 But, it IS ideal for beach purists.
 Just sand and sky, the sea and ME.

 Even on the hottest summer day, the breeze on this little slice of beach is cool and refreshing.
 We could spend all day here lounging with a book and a fruit platter.

-After some Vitamin Sea, it’s a short drive back into town where it’s an even split between laid-back folks in flip flops and towels fresh off the beach, and posh people perfumed, espadrilled, with freshly styled beach waves.
+After some Vitamin Sea, it’s a short drive back into the actual town of Montauk, (it’s technically a hamlet, how frikkin cute is that?!) where folx are in search of eats and entertainment.
+It’s an even split between laid-back folks in flip flops and towels fresh off the beach, and posh people perfumed, espadrilled, with freshly styled beach waves in their hair.
 Everyone comes together for the evening in search of food & fun.
 It’s a little bit of everything and it makes us feel right at home.
 It’s a bit of a trek now that we’ve moved off of Long Island, but well worth the miles.
 We can’t wait to go back.